admiralorbiter/azul-analysis-tool/NEURAL_TRAINING_IMPLEMENTATION_SUMMARY.md

 - ✅ **Multiple Sessions**: Concurrent training session support
 - ✅ **Resource Management**: CPU/Memory monitoring with visual indicators
 - ✅ **Time Estimation**: Automatic ETA calculation and duration tracking
-- ✅ **Comprehensive Testing**: 16 tests covering all enhanced features
+- ✅ **Comprehensive Testing**: 27 tests covering all enhanced features
 - ✅ **Error Handling**: Comprehensive error handling and user feedback
 - ✅ **Documentation**: Complete implementation documented
+- ✅ **Model Evaluation**: Complete evaluation interface with comparison tools
+- ✅ **Export Functionality**: JSON export with comprehensive results
+- ✅ **Performance Metrics**: Advanced metrics display and calculation

-The enhanced neural training interface is now ready for use and provides a solid foundation for the advanced features planned in Parts 2.1.3-2.1.5.
+The enhanced neural training interface is now ready for use and provides a solid foundation for the advanced features planned in Parts 2.1.4-2.1.5.

+### Progress Tracking, Parallel Processing, and Caching Plan

+**Progress Tracking (COMPLETE):**
+- ✅ The evaluation system now supports real-time progress updates via a `progress_callback` passed to the evaluator.
+- ✅ The backend updates the evaluation session's `progress` field as each phase completes.
+- ✅ The frontend can poll the status endpoint to display live progress.
+- ✅ Progress updates are shown for each evaluation phase: inference speed, position accuracy, move agreement, win rate, and comparisons.
+- ✅ Real-time monitoring shows completion status and elapsed time.
+- ✅ Evaluation sessions are properly serialized and stored in the backend.

+**Parallel Processing (Planned):**
+- Future versions will support parallelizing position and game evaluation using threads or async workers.
+- This will allow much faster evaluation, especially on multi-core systems.

+**Caching (Planned):**
+- Results of neural and heuristic evaluations will be cached to avoid redundant computation.
+- This will speed up repeated evaluations and allow for more efficient batch analysis.